mrciolino/wiki-backup/sessions/campaign_1/overview.md

 [Indecipherable]

 I don't know, I'm drunk, and [Krorg](/characters/krorg) just swindled the [Pirate King](/characters/pirate-king) into making the [Pirate King](/characters/pirate-king) vulnerable on the demon soul front, as he can claim his BF and kick that for himself.
 'Oh yay, [CBreezy](/characters/cbreezy) showed up and was disappointing but ultimately a good thing to get **LAWFUL GOOD** person.

+## Many More Sessions Lasting 5 Years ...
+See the [season overviews](/Seasons) for a less detailed by larger picture on the overall events of campaign 1 or 2.